 If you are submitting in the free period YOU ARE LIMITED TO A MAXIMUM OF 15 SUBMISSIONS.
 Submissions beyond these will not be viewed.

 If you are submitting a previously submitted work, note that all re-submissions must have significant edits and changes for it to be re-considered.
 Please contact email@example.com for further clarification.

 Incomplete applications will not be considered.
 If you are submitting a rough cut and update your submission later, we cannot guarantee that the updated version will be reviewed.

 2) SUPPORT MATERIALS

-Selected applicants must provide a DCP format of their film or video work.
-In some cases (especially short films), filmmakers may be required to provide a high quality Pro Res file for exhibition.
-Please contact the festival directly if you have other formats for consideration, such as HDCam.
+Selected applicants must provide DCP for theatrical screenings and a high-quality digital video file for online exhibition of their film or video work.
+Please contact the festival directly if you have other formats for consideration.

 Reel Asian is not responsible for transfer costs for the appropriate exhibition format.